How to close a hole in Amigurumi

 If you prefer, you can also simply scroll down and watch our step-by-step video tutorial.

-Pull the stitch marker out, leaving around up to 10 stitches (photo 1).
-Then, cut a 6-inch (15cm) length of yarn as a tail.
-Before closing off the hole, make sure that you have enough stuffing inside your amigurumi project.
+Pull out the stitch marker, leaving about 10 stitches remaining (see photo 1).
+Then cut a 6-inch (15 cm) yarn tail.
+Before closing the hole, make sure your amigurumi is firmly stuffed.

-Enlarge the loop on your hook so it won’t unravel, and remove your hook.
-Take the end of the yarn and pull it completely through the last stitch (photo 2).
-Thread it onto a needle.
+Enlarge the loop on your hook to prevent it from unraveling, then remove the hook.
+Pull the yarn end completely through the last stitch (see photo 2), and thread it onto a needle.

-Next, insert your needle underneath the front loop of the next stitch (photo 3).
+Next, insert the needle under the front loop of the next stitch (see photo 3).

-Bring it out through the center of the stitch (photo 4).
-Give it a gentle pull and lightly tug on the tail.
+Bring the needle out through the center of the stitch (see photo 4).
+Gently pull and lightly tug on the yarn tail.

-Continue this process all the way around, ensuring that you only go under the front loop of each remaining stitch.
+Continue this process around the opening, making sure to insert the needle only under the front loop of each remaining stitch (see photo 5).

-Once you have gone through all of your stitches, pull the end of the yarn tightly to fasten off the hole securely (photo 6 and 7).
+Once you’ve gone through all the stitches, pull the yarn end tightly to close the hole securely (see photos 6 and 7).

-To weave in the excess tail, run the needle through the top of your project a couple of times (photo 8).
-This will ensure that the tail is securely hidden within the amigurumi.
+To weave in the yarn tail, run the needle through the top of your project a couple of times (see photo 8).
+This will help securely hide the tail inside your amigurumi.

-Finally, cut off any excess tail that remains after weaving.
+Finally, trim any excess yarn tail that remains after weaving.

 Congratulations!
-You have successfully closed off the amigurumi hole.
-Your project now looks complete and seamless (photo 9).
+You’ve successfully closed the amigurumi hole.
+Your project now looks complete and seamless (see photo 9).

 I hope you found this tutorial helpful.
 If you have any further questions or need additional guidance, please feel free to contact me!

-Remember, practice makes perfect, so don’t be afraid to experiment and keep honing your amigurumi skills.
+Remember, practice makes perfect, so don’t be afraid to experiment and keep improving your amigurumi skills.
 Happy crocheting!

 This Post Has 0 Comments